Eight Ayurveda Tips for Weight Loss

 Here are eight Ayurveda tips that can naturally and gently guide you toward holistic and healthy weight loss, without the use of chemicals, processed food, or extreme diets.

-- Drink a large glass of warm water with organic lemon in it upon waking to stimulate the bowels.
+- Drink a large glass of warm water with organic lemon first thing in the morning.
 This boosts the entire digestive system and gives you a fresh start to your day.

-- Exercising enough to break a sweat is suggested as a daily morning practice for healthy weight loss; 45-60 minutes is ideal, but even 30 will do.
+- Exercising enough to break a sweat is suggested as a daily morning practice for healthy weight loss; 45 to 60 minutes is ideal, but even 30 will do.
 Find an activity that you can do for the rest of your life, or at least for the foreseeable future.

 - Find five to 10—or more—minutes of peace and relaxation in the morning.
 Mind/body practices like yoga, meditation, and qi gong elicit a relaxation response in the body.
 This helps to alleviate stress, one of the main causes of weight gain.
 It also puts us in a more mindful and present state of mind, allowing us to be better decision-makers as our day proceeds.